-In Term 1 2023 principals of state secondary schools and state composite schools with secondary rolls were surveyed about their staffing situation.
+In term one 2023 the principals of state secondary schools and state composite schools with secondary rolls were surveyed about their staffing situation.
 The questions focused on the broader aspects of the teacher supply equation, raising issues of both quantity and quality of supply.
 There have been similar surveys and reports annually since 1996.